 Verify the URL Before Any Action

-Beware of Strange Contexts
+Be Suspicious of Strange Contexts

-Use Readers With Built-In Protection
+Use Readers With Integrated Protection

 Some QR code reader apps verify URLs against databases of known malicious sites.
 This extra layer automatically blocks obvious threats.

-Keep Operating System Updated
+Keep the Operating System Updated

 QR Code Security and Brand Protection